ISL 2019-20 Final: Roy Krishna - We haven't achieved anything yet | Goal.com

 A-League 2018-19 top-scorer Roy Krishna has a chance to repeat the feat in the Indian Super League (ISL) and more importantly, lead ATK to a third title.

 Antonio Habas’ men have had a great run this season but the Fijian striker is aware that nothing is won yet.
 Krishna (15) needs one more goal to become the outright top goal-scorer.
-But Nerijus Valskis (14) is also on course of finishing on top.
+But Nerijus Valskis (14) is also involved in the race for the Golden Boot.

 “ATK is a family to me and I just want to give my best to the team in any possible way.
 It's good to be in the final but we can't get carried away.
 We have to focus on the game and enjoy our role.
 I think the boys are going to do a good job.